Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part VII by Brian Joseph Johns

 "Take me there!"
 He shouted following the recruit as he ran.

-The commander ran for a few minutes, dodging men on his way before he noticed a bright flash and heard what he though was an explosion.
+The commander ran for a few minutes, dodging men in the camp on his way before he noticed a bright flash and heard what he though was an explosion.
 He reached for his hand cannon and flew through the group of bodies that encircled the source of this calamity.
 When he'd finally made his way through, he was greeted by a veluptuous and beautiful woman, who stood naked with her arms covering her privates.
 She shivered in the chill of the onset of night.
 Several of the men were whistling and making rude comments toward her.
 One even approached her to get a touch of her fair and delicate skin.

 The hand cannon's report echoed through the camp sending a large tuft of smoke through the air.

-He stepped towards one of the recruits taking a blanket from him.
+He stepped towards one of the other recruits taking a blanket from him.
 The recruit had been preparing to use it as a net to snare the naked Woman.
 The commander stepped over to her and wrapped it around her covering up her nudity.

 The camp sprung to life once again, several men returning with handfuls of clothing and shoes and handing it all to the commander.